 33. Completion of annual budget

-A copy of the annual budget of a local government is to be submitted to the Executive Director within 30 days of its adoption by the local government.
+A copy of the annual budget of a local government is to be submitted to the Departmental CEO within 30 days of its adoption by the local government.

+[Regulation 33 amended in Gazette 20 Jun 2008 p.
+2723.]

 33A.
 Review of budget

-(1) Between 1 January and 31 March in each year a local government is to carry out a review of its annual budget for that year.
+(1) Between 1 January and 31 March in each financial year a local government is to carry out a review of its annual budget for that year.

+(2A) The review of an annual budget for a financial year must —

+(a) consider the local government’s financial performance in the period beginning on 1 July and ending no earlier than 31 December in that financial year; and

+(b) consider the local government’s financial position as at the date of the review; and

+(c) review the outcomes for the end of that financial year that are forecast in the budget.

 (2) Within 30 days after a review of the annual budget of a local government is carried out it is to be submitted to the council.

 (3) A council is to consider a review submitted to it and is to determine* whether or not to adopt the review, any parts of the review or any recommendations made in the review.